EvolBioInf/macle/README.md

 If no parameters are specified, dnalc returns a single MC value for the complete concatenated sequence.
 The `-n` parameter restricts dnalc to specific regions.
+If the file contains multiple sequences `-n NAME` selects the sequence with the given name.
+The name is a prefix of the FASTA header of the sequence until either the first whitespace or 32 characters are reached.
-If the file contains multiple sequences `-n NUM` selects the NUM-th sequence.
-It is also possible to restrict dnalc to a region of that sequence by using `-n NUM:FROM-TO`.
+It is also possible to restrict dnalc to a region of that sequence by using `-n NAME:FROM-TO`.

 **Examples**